 Written by: Ms Devshree Dangi

 Tata group is India’s largest business group and running a business in seven sectors around eighty countries and even more.
 66% of Tata groups shares are owned by the various Tata trust.
-And one of the major parts of 18% of it is controlled by Shapoorji Pallonji group.
-The heir apparent of Shapoorji Pallonji group is Cyrus Mistry.
+And one of the major parts of 18% of it is controlled by the Shapoorji Pallonji group.
+The heir apparent of the Shapoorji Pallonji group is Cyrus Mistry.

 Cyrus Mistry was appointed as chairman of Tata Sons in the year 2011.
 He was the 6th chairman of Tata Sons.
 But around 4 years ago he had been removed from the position of chairman of Tata Sons.

 The sudden removal of Cyrus Mistry as a chairman gave rise to the historical battle between Tata Sons and the Mistry family.
 It is a crucial battle in the business world.
 Everyone is curious to know about the Supreme Court’s decision over this matter.

 The matter had been tried in the National Company Law appellate tribunal.
 The National Company Law appellate tribunal already passed its order stating that the removal of Cyrus Mistry by the Tata group was illegal and also the proceedings of the board meeting of Tata sons held on 24th October 2016 was also illegal.

 Now both Cyrus Mistry and Tata sons have challenged this order of National Company Law appellate tribunal before the Supreme Court.

 It will be interesting to know that will the Tata sons again prove guilty and Cyrus Mistry will get his position as chairman of Tata sons back again or will the Tata sons be free from the allegations made by Cyrus Mistry against them.

 It is well known to everyone that the Tata group is the largest business group that is running its business in seven sectors in more than eighty countries.